richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 The way in which the members of the ISOC Board of Trustees are selected, and other matters concerning the operation of the Internet Society, are described in the ISOC By Laws {{ISOC}}.

-## Internet Engineering Steering Group

-The Internet Engineering Steering Group (IESG) is the part of the Internet Society responsible for the management of the IETF technical activities.
-It administers the Internet Standards process according to the rules and procedures defined in {{IETFPROCS}}.
-The IESG is responsible for the actions associated with the progression of technical specification along the "standards track" including the initial approval of new Working Groups and the final approval of specifications as Internet Standards.
-The IESG is composed of the IETF Area Directors and the chair of the IETF, who also serves as the chair of the IESG.

-The members of the IESG are nominated by a nominations committee (the Nomcom), and are approved by the IAB.
-See {{NOMCOM}} for a detailed description of the Nomcom procedures.
-Other matters concerning its organization and operation, are described in the IESG charter {{IESG}}.

-##  Internet Architecture Board

-The Internet Architecture Board (IAB) is chartered by the Internet Society Trustees to provide oversight of the architecture of the Internet and its protocols.
-The IAB appoints the IETF chair and is responsible for approving other IESG candidates put forward by the IETF nominating committee.
-The IAB is also responsible for reviewing and approving the charters of new Working Groups that are proposed for the IETF.

-The IAB provides oversight of the process used to create Internet Standards and serves as an appeal board for complaints of improper execution of the standards process {{IETFPROCS}}.
-In general it acts as source of advice to the IETF, the ISOC and the ISOC Board of Trustees concerning technical, architectural, procedural, and policy matters pertaining to the Internet and its enabling technologies.

-The members of the IAB are nominated by a nominations committee (the Nomcom), and are approved by the ISOC board.
-See {{NOMCOM}} for a detailed description of the Nomcom procedures.
-The membership of the IAB consists of members selected by the Nomcom process and the IETF chair sitting as a ex-officio member.
-Other matters concerning its organization and operation, are described in the IAB charter {{IAB}}.

 ##  Internet Assigned Numbers Authority